-I’m assistant professor of the history of Christianity and religious studies and director of the Master of Arts (Theological Studies) program at Winebrenner Theological Seminary.
-I also teach for the Bachelor of Arts in Religious Studies program at the University of Findlay.
-I’m currently writing (with my co-author, Menachem Wecker) Consider No Evil: Two Faith Traditions and the Problem of Academic Freedom in Religious Higher Education (Cascade Books).
-My most recent books are Becoming Divine: Jonathan Edwards’s Incarnational Spirituality within the Christian Tradition (Cascade, 2011) and Katherine Parr: A Guided Tour of the Life and Thought of a Reformation Queen (2009).
+I’m the author of nine books and adjunct lecturer in religious studies at The University of Findlay.
+I’m formerly assistant professor of the history of Christianity and religious studies and director of the Master of Arts (Theological Studies) program at Winebrenner Theological Seminary.
+My most recent book is (with my co-author, Menachem Wecker) Consider No Evil: Two Faith Traditions and the Problem of Academic Freedom in Religious Higher Education (Cascade Books, 2014).
+Previous books include Becoming Divine: Jonathan Edwards’s Incarnational Spirituality within the Christian Tradition (Cascade, 2011) and Katherine Parr: A Guided Tour of the Life and Thought of a Reformation Queen (2009).

 I am obsessed with good literature and discussions of philosophy, science, and religion.
-My contributions can be found in several books, journals, and magazines, including The Journal of Inter-Religious Dialogue and The Chronicle of Higher Education.
-I’m also a regular contributor to The Huffington Post and ToledoFAVS (part of the Religion New Service).
+My contributions can be found in several books, journals, and magazines, including The Guardian, The Journal of Inter-Religious Dialogue and The Chronicle of Higher Education, Inside Higher Ed, On Faith, and The Huffington Post.
 More about my publishing history can be found at my author blog (BrandonWithrow.com) or visit my Google Plus profile.